 Phone: (507) 357-4908

-To be considered for funding in fiscal year 2016, applications for the Environmental Quality Incentives Program (EQIP) will be due at local USDA-Natural Resources Conservation Service (NRCS) this fall.
-This will probably be sooner than previous years, according to USDA officials.
-The exact cutoff date will be released as soon as USDA officials make the final date decision.
+To be considered for funding in fiscal year 2019, applications for the Environmental Quality Incentives Program (EQIP) will be due at local USDA-Natural Resources Conservation Service (NRCS) in August of 2018.
+EQIP applications can be made at any time throughout the year, the exact cutoff date will be released as soon as USDA officials make the final date decision.

-Statewide EQIP practices include, but are not limited to: erosion control structures, waste storage facilities, terracing, pest management, nutrient management, prescribed grazing, Strip tillage, well sealing, closure of animal waste impoundment facilities and animal composting facilities.
-This list will vary from county-to-county based on local resource concerns.
+Statewide EQIP practices include, but are not limited to: cover crops, erosion control structures, waste storage facilities, terracing, grade stabilization structures, nutrient management, prescribed grazing, No-Till, Strip till, well sealing and closure of animal waste impoundment facilities.

-Heavy rains this spring and summer might have exposed some previously unknown areas of erosion, according to Steve Breaker.
+Heavy rains in 2016 might have exposed some previously unknown areas of erosion, according to Steve Breaker.
 There may be financial assistance through EQIP to help address some of these problem areas.